MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 ### Sign-up flow protocol details

-The sequence diagram below demonstrates the basic flow of the sign up process.
+The sequence diagram demonstrates the basic flow of the sign up process.

 :::image type="content" source="media/reference-native-auth-api/sign-up-email-with-otp.png" alt-text="Diagram of native auth sign up with email with OTP.":::